-Newly built 100-pillared mandapa leading to the sanctum has murtis of Ketu, Mandodari, poets Sampandrar and Sundrar, Chola kings, and two warriors riding the horses as if guarding the temple.
+The newly built 100-pillared mandapa leading to the sanctum has murtis of Ketu, Mandodari, poets Sampandrar and Sundrar, Chola kings, and two warriors riding the horses as if guarding the temple.
 Other pillars have rows of Shiva Tandav poses as sculptures, Ganesha sculptures, Vishnu sculptures, and forms of Devi.
 They are interspersed with celestial dancers like Urvashi and Rambha.
-Ceilings have depictions of Navagrahas, Sun, zodiac signs, Kamdhenu, and Sri Yantra.
+Ceilings have depictions of Navagrahas, the Sun, zodiac signs, Kamdhenu, and Sri Yantra.

 Read More – Places to See in Jaffna

-Priests told me that Palavi is representative of Ganga, and how Shiva comes to Parvati’s chambers every night and comes back to his chamber in the morning where he meets Ganga as Pallavi water is used for his Abhishek.
+Priests told me that Palavi is representative of Ganga, and how Shiva comes to Parvati’s chambers every night and comes back to his chamber in the morning where he meets Ganga as Palavi water is used for his Abhishek.
 How stories continue to live!

 Temple Tank – Palavi Teertham

 A temple is not complete without a temple tank.
 This temple has a huge tank called Palavi towards the north of the temple.
 It is said that once upon a time it was a river that was comparable to Ganga.
 Tank water is used for all the rituals of the temple including the Abhishek.
 Other rituals like last rites are performed on its banks too.

 A pavilion has been built around it where the deities would sit when they step out of the temple.
 Lots of birds can be seen flying around.